A Parallel General Purpose Multi-Objective Optimization Framework, with Application to Beam Dynamics: CONCLUSIONS

 \section{CONCLUSIONS}

-We presented a general-purpose framework for solving multi-objective optimization problems.
+A general-purpose framework for solving multi-objective optimization problems was presented.
 Its modular design simplifies the application to simulation-based optimization problems for a wide range of problems and allows to exchange the optimization algorithm.
-In a recent work, we successfully implemented and integrated another optimization algorithm, originally presented in~\cite{pesc:11}, into our framework.
-The flexibility of being able to adapting both ends of the optimization process, the forward solver and the optimization algorithm simultaneously not only leads to broad applicability but it facilitates the ability to tailor the optimization strategy to the optimization problem as well.
+The flexibility of being able to adapt both ends of the optimization process, the forward solver and the optimization algorithm simultaneously not only leads to broad applicability but it facilitates tailoring the optimization strategy to the optimization problem as well.

-In this paper we applied the framework to reproduce the important and well known Ferrario matching condition for the \textsc{250 MeV injector} of PSI's \textsc{SwissFEL}.
-The beam size and emittance optimization was successful and emittance damping is observed in the accelerating cavity.
-Also, the influence of the number of slices employed by the envelope tracker with respect to convergence was investigated.
-We found that the optimal slice number is around 400 for the problem addressed here, producing the best trade-off between computational cost and accuracy of the solution of the simulation.
-Similarly, the gun and beam line time step was investigated confirming the convergence of the results.
-This first study shows that the framework is ready to tackle problems arising in the domain of beam dynamics.

-Interestingly, the computation of a good approximation of the Pareto front is already feasible on a small cluster using only a modest number of MPI threads.
-For 1000 generations consisting of 2048 feasible and 8354 infeasible function evaluations (simulations) the optimizer needed $845$ minutes on the \textsc{Felsim} cluster on $16$ threads.
-When we double the number of threads to $32$ (\textsc{Felsim} allows a maximum of $64$ threads per job) the runtime improves to $302$ minutes (2048 accepted and 5426 infeasible individuals).
-Notice that the runtime can vary due to the random nature of the process.
-Nevertheless we see a reasonable reduction when using more cores to solve the optimization problem and the parallel performance will be further evaluated in a forthcoming publication.
+The framework was integrated into OPAL, and used to study a beam dynamics problem at the AWA.
+A scan of time step and hyper parameters was done to determine computational settings.
+Then a full scale physics optimization was performed.
+Optimization of the 3D beam size and energy spread was accomplished.
+The TBA beam line presented is currently being installed at the AWA.
+Once installation is complete, the results shown here will guide future experiments at the AWA.

 In contrast to approaches that are tightly coupled to the optimization algorithm, the range of possible applications is much wider.
-Even in cases where the mathematical model of the forward solver is not known exactly, fixed or on the real time measurements can be used to guide the search for the Pareto optimal solutions.
-Finally, combining the presented multi-objective optimization framework with a physicist long standing experience in the field provides a solid basis for better understanding and improving the decision making process in the design and operation of particle accelerators.
+Even in cases where the mathematical model of the forward solver is not known exactly, fixed or real time measurements can be used to guide the search for the Pareto optimal solutions.
+Finally, combining a multi-objective optimization framework, such as the one presented, with practical experience in the field should expedite the decision making process in the design and operation of particle accelerators.